Celestial Atlas

 William Herschel

-A 12th-magnitude spiral galaxy (type Sc) in Pegasus (RA 23 12 48.6, Dec +12 40 47)
+A 12th-magnitude spiral galaxy (type Sc?) in Pegasus (RA 23 12 48.6, Dec +12 40 47)

-Apparent size about 1.7 by 1.6 arcmin.
+Physical Information: Apparent size 1.7 by 1.6? arcmin.

 SDSS image of region near spiral galaxy NGC 7515